spawnmarvel/azure-automation-bicep-and-labs/README.md

 resource customScriptExtensionInstallIis 'Microsoft.Compute/virtualMachines/extensions@2021-11-01'= {}

 ```
-You can just use the Set-AzVMCustomScriptExtension
+You can just use the Set-AzVMCustomScriptExtension.

+The Custom Script Extension downloads and runs scripts on Azure virtual machines (VMs).
+Use this extension for post-deployment configuration, software installation, or any other configuration or management task.
+You can download scripts from Azure Storage or GitHub, or provide them to the Azure portal at extension runtime.

 https://learn.microsoft.com/en-us/azure/virtual-machines/extensions/custom-script-windows